-As a leader or manager you can be sure that there will be difficult situations to deal with from time to time.
-These difficult situations might include:
+You understand as a leader or manager you that there will be difficult situations to deal with from time to time.
+These difficult situations might include, for example:

 • Dealing with poor individual or team performance